 - Open and monitor your position

-If you trade on FAANG stocks with us, you’ll use contracts for difference (CFDs), which are financial derivatives.
-These enable you to take a position on the price movements of FAANG shares without taking ownership of them.
+If you trade on FAANG stocks with us, you’ll use CFDs, which are financial derivatives.
+These enable you to speculate on the price movements of FAANG shares without taking ownership of them.
 This means you can go long or short, making a profit if you predict FAANG stocks’ market movements correctly and a loss if you predict incorrectly.

 You can also trade directly on indices with us.
 We offer a FAANG index, so you can trade on just the ‘big five’, directly, with a single position.